 *

-is null and attributes
+* If flavor is null and attributes is null or

 * is an empty set, this method tells whether this Print Service supports